rjweise/NHLscrapr/README.md

 To run the code, make sure to turn on the jsonlite package, set your desired workdirectory, set the names of the gamenumber and gamelinknumber to reflect the year, and run it.

+To combine all game csv's intot one file, use Windowns CMD > copy *.csv combined.scv

 Any thoughts?
 Please let me know, here or on twitter @rjweise